imouiche/TI-NERmerger/README.md

+# TI-NERmerger
-**TI-NERmerger: Semi-automated Framework for Integrating NER Datasets in Cybersecurity**
+Paper title **TI-NERmerger: Semi-automated Framework for Integrating NER Datasets in Cybersecurity**

 We recommend reading the case study in Section 5 to understand how the framework works.